datreant/datreant/docs/data.rst

 This is because both objects pull their identifying information from the same file on disk; they store almost nothing in memory.

+.. note:: The uuid of the **Sim** in this example will certainly differ from
+          any **Sims** you generate.
+This is used to differentiate **Sims** from each other.
+Unexpected and broken behavior will result from changing the names of state files!

 Storing arbitrary datasets
 ==========================